[ 1970s | 1980s | 1990s | 2000s ]

 - May 11 vs. Milton: Rick Harrison has a no-hitter and a 1-0 lead through five innings but leaves the game with an elbow injury.
 Jamie Vetters and Chris Jarvis come on to pitch during a disastrous sixth inning: one hit, three bases on balls and a two-run error.
 All told, Vetters allows four runs to score and gets tagged with the loss, and the Lakers fall 4-3 despite holding the Yellowjackets to just one hit and staging a two-run comeback in the seventh inning.

-- May 31 at No. 4 Mount Mansfield: In a quarterfinal playoff game, the No. 5 Lakers lose 7-4 despite receiving a two-run home run and an RBI single from starting pitcher Jamie Vetters, who receives a no-decision.
+- May 31 at No. 4 Mount Mansfield: In a regional quarterfinal playoff game, the No. 5 Lakers lose 7-4 despite receiving a two-run home run and an RBI single from starting pitcher Jamie Vetters, who receives a no-decision.